A complete theory of the Clifford commutant: A natural and easy-to-manipulate basis for the Clifford commutant: Pauli monomials

 In step (i), we have used \cref{eq:alternativewaygraphbasedmonomials}.
 In step (ii), we have employed the identity

 Finally, in step (iii), we have used the case distinction

 Similarly, we verify \cref{eq:frommonomialstograph} as

 where in the final step, we have again used \cref{eq:alternativewaygraphbasedmonomials}.
-This completes the proof. \end{proof} \begin{lemma} There exists a bijective transformation between the sets of operators $\mho_I(V,M)$ and $\mho(V,M)$. \end{lemma} \begin{proof} First, we observe that the definition of graph-based monomials in \cref{def:graphbasedpauli} and the definition of independent graph-based monomials in \cref{def:indeppaulimonomials} are identical (up to a constant), except for the additional requirement in the latter that the set of Pauli operators must be linearly independent.
+This completes the proof. \end{proof} \begin{lemma} The sets of operators \( \{ \mho_I(V, G) \} \) and \( \{ \mho(V, G) \} \) span the same vector space.
+In particular, there exists a bijective linear transformation between the two families. \end{lemma} \begin{proof} First, we observe that the definition of graph-based monomials in \cref{def:graphbasedpauli} and the definition of independent graph-based monomials in \cref{def:indeppaulimonomials} are identical (up to a constant), except for the additional requirement in the latter that the set of Pauli operators must be algebraic independent.
 Consequently, starting from $\mho(V, G)$, we can write

 Let us analyze the second term.
 If the set of Pauli operators $\boldsymbol{P}$ is not algebraically independent, there exists at least one linear relation within the set $\boldsymbol{P}$.
 As such, we can express $P_k = \theta \prod_{i \neq k} P_i^{a_i}$, where $\theta \in \{\pm i, \pm 1\}$.
 Notably, $\theta^2$ depends only on the anticommutation graph $G$ (as we show in \cref{le:trivialPQ}) of $\boldsymbol{P}$ and, since $V \in \even$, only $\theta^2$ appears.
 We can, therefore, rewrite